-Cochin On The Coast Of Malabar During The Dutch Era, 1812 Print
+Cochin On The Coast Of Malabar During The Dutch Era, 1812 Plan

-A nice 1812 print, view of Cochin On The Coast Of Malabar during the Dutch era.
-This beautiful print was first engraved in 1772.
-It shows the once-fortified city of Cochin (Kochi, Kerala) that the Dutch occupied at the time.
-The British captured the city from the Dutch in 1795.
+A beautiful 1812 plan of Cochin, titled Cochin On The Coast Of Malabar this was during the Dutch era.
+The plan shows the fortified city of Cochin (Kochi).
+Since the original of this plan was first made in 1772 it was possible the Dutch controlled Cochin at the time.
+However by 1812 (date of this plan) the British was in control they had captured ths city from the Dutch in 1795.

-The exploration was also perhaps the beginning of colonization by foreign powers.
-Because of difficulties with the Calicut Zamorin (King), the Portuguese moved south to Cochin in 1500, led by then Admiral Pedro Álvares Cabral.
-The Portuguese were firmly established in Cochin for over 160 years until they were defeated by the Dutch in 1663.
+He brought back valuable spices from Calicut that signaled great future profits for the Crown of Portugal.
+This expedition was perhaps the beginning of exploration to the new worlds by Europeans.
+However, because of difficulties dealing with the Calicut Zamorin (King), the Portuguese moved south to Cochin in 1500, led by Admiral Pedro Álvares Cabral.
+The Portuguese established themselves in Cochin for over 160 years until there defeat to the Dutch in 1663.
 Click on the image to enlarge view.

 Did you know – Vasco Da Gama reached back to Lisbon from Calicut in 1499, the crew was in bad shape as half of the men had died during this return voyage.